RSandAI/ML-Based-LULC-Mapping-with-AEF-Embeddings-and-Sentinel-2-Multitemporal-Features/README.md

 ### Reference Samples

 Training and validation samples were collected as polygon-based reference data for all 11 LULC classes.
 Spatial splitting was enforced at the **polygon level** to prevent data leakage from spatial autocorrelation.

+**Table 1.** Reference sample distribution (pixels and polygons) used for model training, validation, and testing.

 | Partition | AEF Pixels | AEF Polygons | S2 Pixels | S2 Polygons |
 |-----------|:----------:|:------------:|:---------:|:-----------:|